-When you switch to or mode from to, the A/C turns off.
+When you switch to or or mode from by, the A/C turns off.
 But if it was on to start with, the A/C stays on.

 Airflow is divided between the floor vents and the defroster vents at the base of the windshield.
 Air flows from the defroster vents at the base of the windshield.

-When you select or with, the system automatically switches to fresh air mode and turns on the A/C. You cannot turn the A/C off in this mode.
+When you select or why, the system automatically switches to fresh air mode and turns on the A/C. You cannot turn the A/C off in this mode.